Skip to content

 Price Consideration

-Although there are many advantages of having a closed spray foam insulation, the price is a drawback simply because there are more materials needed to create the denser insulation.
+Although there are many advantages of having a closed spray foam insulation, the price is a drawback simply because more materials are needed to create the denser insulation.
 Closed-cell foam is more expensive per “R,” so one can expect an R-10 of closed-cell to be costlier than an R-10 of open-cell.
 There is more plastic used in closed-cell, and the chemicals used for a blowing agent in closed-cell foam is much more expensive than the water used in open-cell foam.
 However, there are benefits of increased effectiveness and strength.

 Looking for a Spray Foam Supplier?